Pornhub: History

-As of 2009, three of the largest pornographic sites "RedTube, YouPorn and PornHub—collectively make up 100 million unique visitors".
+By 2009, Aylo's three largest pornographic sites, RedTube, YouPorn and PornHub, collectively had 100 million unique visitors.

 In June 2015, Pornhub announced that it was going to make a pornographic film featuring real-life sex in space, named Sexplorations.
-The site hoped to launch the mission and shoot the movie in 2016, covering the pre- and post-production costs itself but seeking $3.4 million from IndieGogo crowdfunders.
+The site hoped to launch the mission and shoot the movie in 2016, covering the pre- and post-production costs itself, but sought $3.4 million from IndieGogo crowdfunders.
 If funded, the film would have been slated for a 2016 release, following six months of training for the two performers and six-person crew.

-On 1 February 2016, Pornhub launched an online casino, powered by Betsoft, Endorphina and 1x2 gaming software.
+On 1 February 2016, Pornhub launched an online casino powered by Betsoft, Endorphina, and 1x2gaming.

 In October 2017, vice president Corey Price announced that Pornhub would use computer vision and artificial intelligence software to identify and tag videos on the website with information about the performers and sex acts.
-Price said the company planned to scan its entire library beginning in early 2018.
+Price said the company planned to scan its entire library beginning early 2018.

 On 17 April 2018, the site began accepting Verge cryptocurrency as a payment option.

 In December 2020, following a column in The New York Times by Nicholas Kristof that was critical of the company, payment processors Mastercard and Visa cut their services to Pornhub.
 Pornhub then removed all videos by unverified users.